Map Chart

 If your data set contains map data points in separate columns (such as origin and destination columns), you should combine these into a single column.

-10. Press the ‘Finish’ button submit to close the Editor.
+10. Press the ‘Finish’ button Finish to close the Editor.

-11. Optional: Set the initial map view by selecting a region, and pressing the ‘Zoom Chart’ button zoom in.
+11. Optional: Set the initial map view by selecting a region, and pressing the ‘Zoom Chart’ button Zoom Chart.

-You can also press the ‘Pan’ button move and drag the map to reposition, and press the ‘Zoom In’ button zoom in or ‘Zoom Out’ button zoom out to zoom.
-Press the ‘Clear’ button home to reset the view.
+You can also press the ‘Pan’ button Pan and drag the map to reposition, and press the ‘Zoom In’ button Zoom In or ‘Zoom Out’ button Zoom Out to zoom.
+Press the ‘Clear’ button Clear to reset the view.

 Display Data by Latitude and Longitude